prateekrastogi/videojs-landscape-fullscreen/README.md

 ```
 ## Pull Requests

-Feel free to open pull requests to as long as there are no major changes in api surface area.
+Feel free to open pull requests as long as there are no major changes in api surface area.

 ## Usage